unspoing/ttremake/README.md

 # ttremake
-tricky towers remake for cp12 project that isnt very polished or enjoyable to play but the game kinda trash ngl i dont wanna make it good its basically unsaveable anyways
+tricky towers remake for cp12 project that isnt very polished or enjoyable to play and im kinda done with it the game is kinda trash and the code is so bad its kinda unsaveable tbh